 – Sexual intercourse

-Puberty is often a time when parents of adolescents with AS become especially worried about their child’s sexual maturity, emotional understanding and trajectory in life.
-However, the transition to adulthood can be made less stressful via the development of concrete, well-defined rules and strategies.
-Parents are encouraged to proactively seek information and advice via appropriate resources and professionals.
+Puberty is often a time when parents of adolescents with Asperger’s Syndrome become especially worried about their child’s sexual maturity, emotional understanding and trajectory in life.
+Sex education and Asperger’s Syndrome do mix: in fact, with the development of concrete, well-defined rules and strategies, the important and necessary transition to adulthood can be made less stressful for parents and adolescent alike.

 Attwood, S. (2008).
 Making Sense of Sex: A Forthright Guide to Puberty, Sex and Relationships for People with Asperger’s syndrome.
 Jessica Kingsley Publishers.